 Unitil's utility operations, taken as a whole, are seasonal in nature and are therefore subject to seasonal fluctuations in cash flows.
-The tables below summarize the major sources and uses of cash (in millions) for 2014 and 2013.
+The tables below summarize the major sources and uses of cash (in millions) for 2015 and 2014.

-2014 2013 Cash Provided by Operating Activities \$84.0 \$96.3
+2015 2014 Cash Provided by Operating Activities S115.1 \$84.0

-Cash Provided by Operating Activities-Cash Provided by Operating Activities was \$84.0 million in 2014, a decrease of \$12.3 million compared to 2013.
+Cash Provided by Operating Activities-Cash Provided by Operating Activities was \$115.1 million in 2015, an increase of \$31.1 million compared to 2014.

-Cash flows from Net Income, adjusted for non-cash charges to depreciation, amortization and deferred taxes, was \$81.2 million in 2014 compared to \$72.4 million in 2013, representing an increase of \$8.8 million.
-The increase in net income in 2014 compared to 2013 is primarily attributable to increases in natural gas and electric sales margins as a result of higher unit sales and base rate relief from recently completed base rate cases.
-The increase in depreciation and amortization in 2014 compared to 2013 reflects higher utility depreciation from higher net utility plant in service and higher amortization from major storm restoration costs.
-The increase in the deferred tax provision in 2014 compared to 2013 is due to higher tax depreciation and tax repair expense on capital additions offset by the partial utilization of federal and state net operating loss carryforward assets.
+Cash flow from net income, adjusted for the total of non-cash charges to depreciation, amortization and deferred taxes, was \$83.9 million in 2015 compared to \$81.2 million in 2014, reflecting an increase of \$2.7 million.
+The increase in net income of \$1.6 million in 2015 compared to 2014 is primarily attributable to increases in natural gas and electric sales margins as a result of base rate relief and higher gas unit sales and customer growth.
+The increase in depreciation and amortization of \$3.6 million in 2015 compared to 2014 reflects higher utility depreciation from higher net utility plant in service and higher amortization from major storm restoration costs.
+The decrease in the deferred tax provision of (\$2.5) million in 2015 compared to 2014 is primarily due to a deferred tax asset recorded in 2015 related to the pipeline refund from Portland Natural Gas Transmission System (PNGTS) (See Note 8).
+This was partially offset by the use of a portion of federal net operating loss carryforwards.